Which Eukaryotic Cell Cycle Event Is Missing In Binary Fission

 1. G1, S, and G2 Phases

 Binary fission lacks the distinct G1, S, and G2 phases that characterize interphase in the eukaryotic cell cycle.
-While DNA replication occurs in binary fission, it doesn't happen in a separate, defined "S phase."
-Similarly, there are no distinct "gap" phases (G1 and G2) for growth and preparation before and after DNA replication.
-In binary fission, DNA replication is more tightly coupled with cell growth and division, without the same degree of temporal separation and regulation seen in eukaryotes.
+Because of that, while DNA replication occurs in binary fission, it doesn't happen in a separate, defined "S phase. " Similarly, there are no distinct "gap" phases (G1 and G2) for growth and preparation before and after DNA replication.
+In binary fission, DNA replication is more tightly coupled with cell growth and division, without the same degree of temporal separation and regulation seen in eukaryotes Simple, but easy to overlook.
+Worth knowing..

 2. Mitosis